JetBrains/ring-ui/README.md

 module.exports = webpackOptions;
 ```

-Here you read ring-ui config and override some fields with your own.
+This reads Ring UI configuration and overrides some config params.

 6. If your app builds with webpack, just build it.
-If your use a grunt, install `grunt-webpack`, for example, and configure it just like this:
+If you are using grunt, install `grunt-webpack` and configure it like this:

 ```js
  webpack: {